 The homemade rice krispies may also be used to make rice krispies bars for school lunches and snacks.
 Click here for a homemade marshmallow recipe.

 More Recipes for Healthy, Homemade Cold Cereals

-- Click here for two grain free cold breakfast cereal recipes.
+- Grain free cold breakfast cereal recipes.

-- Click here for a homemade corn flakes cereal recipe.
+- Homemade corn flakes cereal recipe.

 Sarah, The Healthy Home Economist

 Subscribe today and gain access to my exclusive & FREE weekly newsletter packed with the latest health news, Real Food recipes, video how-to's, special discounts and much more!